Code-Platoon-Assignments/django-associations/readme.md

 # Django Associations
 Now that you have some familiarity with reading and validating records from the database it's time to explore **associations**.

-In this challenge you'll be using the following Django associations:
+In this challenge, you'll be using the following Django associations:

 * ForeignKey (for one to many / many to one associations)
 * ManyToManyField (for many to many associations)